Untitled: Artist Takeover

-Untitled: Creative Fusions is a collaboration with local artists and creatives to create an evening full of events, performances, experimentation, and one-of-a-kind experiences.
+Untitled: Artist Takeover is a quarterly collaboration with local artists and creatives to create an evening full of events, performances, experimentation, and one-of-a-kind experiences.
 Throughout the night, artists will showcase their work while providing a hands-on and engaging atmosphere.

 Spotlight Talks offer a 10-minute deep dive into a single object in the museum’s collection or special exhibition.
 Talks are offered daily throughout the museum every half hour starting at 11 am (subject to volunteer Docent availability).
 To join, keep an eye out for the purple Spotlight Talk dot on the floor in the galleries.
 Free with general admission.

 Art & About